nyrellcl/react-challenge-budget-app/README.md

 ![](./public/react-challenge.png)

-This project is created using React, TypeScript and NextJS.
+This project was created using NextJS[https://nextjs.org/], TypeScript[https://www.typescriptlang.org/], Redux[https://redux.js.org/] for state management, SCSS[https://sass-lang.com/] for styling.

 # Overview
 I created this project to increase and better my understanding of Frontend frameworks and technologies.
 I've asked chatGPT to create a list of React challenges that I can take on to increase my understanding of various front-end concepts and problems.
 Below is the complete list of challenges I was given: